Latvia Wedding Traditions

 Alternative Celebration Options

-Non-traditional Latvian wedding options include destination weddings, with surprising popularity for Las Vegas ceremonies among Latvian couples seeking unique experiences at costs from $159-5,000 USD.
-These alternatives attract 5% of Latvian couples who want memorable celebrations without extensive traditional planning, though most incorporate some Latvian elements even abroad.
+Non-traditional Latvian wedding options include destination weddings abroad for couples seeking unique experiences.
+These alternatives attract couples who want memorable celebrations without extensive traditional planning, though most incorporate some Latvian elements even abroad.

 Alternative celebration styles: